NIC-Golang/ecommerce-team-dotpep/README.md

 **For Future:**

+- Docker containers, Docker Compose and CI/CD Pipeline (for future)
 - gRPC and API Gateway (for future)
+- RabbitMQ, Celery (for future)
-- Docker containers, Docker Compose and CI/CD Pipeline (for future)
+- Logging and Monitoring, ELK stack (for future)
+- K8s (for future)

 ## Some Explanation for Students